 If you start to see yellow leaves, this is a good indicator that it has been overwatered.
 If this is the case, remove it from the bathroom and let it air out somewhere else in the home.

 Additionally, pothos doesn’t do well under direct sunlight so avoid putting it on the windowsill.
-Because of the way it grows, however, it is a great hanging plant, and you can hang it from the ceiling or a high shelf.
+Because of the way it grows, however, it is a great hanging plant, and you can hang it from the ceiling or a high shelf where it’ll look stunning.

 The notoriously fast-growing bamboo plant needs very little light to thrive and can grow in pebbles and water.
 If you do water it, we would recommend changing the water every two to four weeks, to keep the bamboo content.
 Bamboo grows quickly, so make sure you trim and prune when necessary!

-We’ve only listed a few plants that would be a great addition to your bathroom.
+We’ve only listed a handful of plants that would be a great addition to your small bathroom.
 Some plants flourish wonderfully in humid and low light conditions.
 Add a touch of nature to your bathroom, what are you waiting for?